-I have a degree in Psychology, Physiology and Philosophy from Oxford University.
-My PhD work was conducted at the University of Durham on the psychopharmacology of appetite under the supervision of Steve Cooper.
-I completed post doctoral work at Oxford University on the neural bases of learning and memory with Nicholas Rawlins and Susan Greenfield and was then appointed to a lectureship in psychology at the University of Birmingham.
+I have a degree in Psychology, Physiology and Philosophy from the University of Oxford.
+My PhD work was conducted at the University of Durham on the psychopharmacology of appetite.
+I completed post-doctoral work at University of Oxford on the neural bases of learning and memory with Nicholas Rawlins and Susan Greenfield and was then appointed to a lectureship in psychology at the University of Birmingham.
 My current position is Professor in the Psychobiology of Appetite.

 I teach a level 3 module on the psychology of eating called 'Why we eat what we eat'.

 Current postgraduate students: